jtabalon/the_rust_book/5_structs/defining_structs/README.md

 These are useful when we want to implement a trait, but don't have data to store in the type itself.

+IT's possible for structs to store references to data owned by something else, but requires the use of *lifetimes*.

+**Lifetimes** ensure data references by a struct is valid for as long as the strcut is.